 Veterans entering UTSA as undergraduate students should meet with an academic advisor to discuss military service credit options, as elective credits may affect eligibility for the tuition rebate program and the Texas B-On-Time Loan forgiveness program or result in additional tuition for excess credit hours.
 Students must provide proof of eligibility (i.e., DD Form 214 or disability discharge documentation) to the academic advisor and complete the Military Service Credit Notice with the academic advisor.
-The Military Service Credit Notice is available on the Office of the Registrar’s website and in the UTSA Veterans Certification Office (JPL 1.01.14).
+The Military Service Credit Notice is available on the One Stop Enrollment website and in the UTSA Veterans Certification Office (JPL 1.01.14).

 Courses from an Institution Undergoing Accreditation or a Nonaccredited Institution

 Credits earned from colleges or universities that are not regionally accredited and/or nonaccredited may be appealed for transfer to UTSA on an individual basis at the discretion of the major academic department.
 Any such credit accepted in transfer must be validated by 30 semester credit hours of coursework in residence at UTSA, with a grade point average of 2.0 or higher in that work.

 Developmental Education, Orientation, Life Experience, High School Level, Below-Algebra Mathematics, or Vocational-Technical Courses

 Credits for developmental education, orientation, life experience, high school level, mathematics below the college algebra level, or vocational-technical courses are not acceptable for transfer credit.
 Where vocational-technical courses support a student’s degree program, the student may make a written request to the Dean of the college to approve those courses as free elective credit.
 No transfer credit is granted for the General Educational Development (GED®) test.

 Exception - Vocational-Technical Credits earned as part of an Associate of Applied Science degree are accepted only for the Bachelor of Applied Arts and Sciences degree program.